-- The school has a rigorous PSHE programme which includes RSE, is age appropriate to each year group and adapted where necessary to ensure that all pupils, including those with SEND can access this. - Staff have received mental health training. - We have a number of qualified mental health first aiders - Identified students access the ELSA programme - The students have access to a school counsellor - The school has a wellbeing lead and wellbeing ambassadors in the sixth form who run activities and promote positive mental and physical health - As an inclusive setting we believe that: - Every student needs to feel that they belong, that they matter, and that they are valued for their unique qualities. - Working in partnership with parents is important and parental contributions are welcomed and valued. - The school has a positive approach to Behaviour Management with a focus upon restorative practice and positive relationships.
-The school will also identify if reasonable adjustments are needed for students with SEND - The ASD lead, who has undergone appropriate training, is available in order to advise and support autistic students.
+- Staff have received mental health training. - Identified students access the ELSA programme - The students have access to the counsellors five days a week a week. - The school has a rigorous PSHE programme which includes RSE, and is age appropriate to each year group. - The school has a wellbeing lead and wellbeing ambassadors in the sixth form who run activities and promote positive mental and physical health - As an inclusive practitioner we believe that: - Every student needs to feel that they belong, that they matter, and that they are valued for their unique qualities. - Working in partnership with parents is important and parental contributions are welcomed and valued.

+- The school has a positive approach to Behaviour Management with a focus upon restorative practice and positive relationships.
+The school will also identify if reasonable adjustments are needed for students with SEND. - The ASD lead, who has undergone appropriate training, is available in order to advise and support students on the autistic spectrum. - Safeguarding concerns are dealt with in line with the school's Safeguarding and Child Protection Policy - our current Safeguarding and Child Protection Policy is on our website at .
+School Policies | Torquay Girls' Grammar School (tggsacademy.org)